Video: How to Fix a Running Toilet

 Flush the toilet and look for a fill valve leak.
-Lift up on the float arm when the tank is filling to see if the water stops.
-Bend or adjust the float arm so the tank stops filling when the water level is 1/2- to 1-in. below the top of the overflow pipe.
-If the fill valve still leaks, replace it (Photo 3).
+Lift up on the toilet float arm when the tank is filling to see if the water stops.
+Bend or adjust the toilet float arm so the tank stops filling when the water level is 1/2- to 1-in. below the top of the overflow pipe.
+If the fill valve still leaks, replace it as shown in the next photo.

 Insert the new fill valve into the tank according to the instruction sheet and tighten the locknut a half turn past hand tight.
 If the fill valve is at its maximum height, but the overflow pipe is still higher than the critical level mark, shorten the overflow pipe with a hacksaw so it’s 1 in. lower than the critical level mark on the fill valve.

-Install a new “floatcup”-style fill valve as shown in Photos 4 and 5.
-Adjust the float according to the package instructions to establish the proper water level.
+Attach one end of the new fill tube to the fill valve nipple and the other to the enclosed angle adapter (shorten the tube to avoid kinks, if necessary).
+Clip the angle adapter onto the overflow pipe.
 Finish the installation by attaching the flapper chain to the flush lever as described above.
 Turn on the water and test flush the toilet.

 Required Tools for this how to replace toilet fill valve Project